Jamesits/vyos-buildbot/README.md

 Experimental VyOS (>=1.2.0) build bot.

+Build artifacts can be found in the [releases](https://github.com/Jamesits/vyos-buildbot/releases) page.
+Note that they are **not tested** so I don't guarantee that they will boot at all.
+The version number is just for reference, they don't strictly follow these of the official releases.

-A prebuilt Docker build environment is offered to speed up your building process.
+If you want to build it at home, a prebuilt Docker build environment is offered to speed up your building process.

 CI Status: